shizu-org/zeitgeist/Renditions/OpenGl-Commons/README.txt

 - (5) Activate the OpenGL 3.x context.
 Use OpenGL 3.x.
 - (6) Relinquish the two linked functions.
 - (7) Destroy the OpenGL 3.x context and the OpenGL 3.x window.

+# Coordinate Systems
+*OpenGL Commons* uses a *right handed coordinate system*.
+The positive x axis is pointing from the left side of the canvas to the right side, The positive y axis is pointing from the bottom side of the canvas to the top side.
+The negative z axis is pointing into the screen.